physicsml/physicsml-archive/develop/content/pages/papers.md

 Title: Papers
 Date: 2016-10-27 11:00

-The following are papers combining the fields of physics&mdash;especially quantum mechanics&mdash;and machine learning.
+The following are recent papers combining the fields of physics&mdash;especially quantum mechanics&mdash;and machine learning.
 Please email Roger Melko or Miles Stoudenmire if you would like to see a paper added to this page.

 <b> Applying Machine Learning to Physics </b>